Sub-menu | Menu Option | |||

 - A Picture Mode appropriate for playing colorful movies, video clips from digital cameras, or DVs through the PC input.
 Best for a low light environment.

-- Adjusts the picture quality of the monitor.
+- Adjusts the picture quality.

 Troubleshooting Common Problems